couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 const ottoman2 = new Ottoman();
 ottoman2.connect('couchbase://localhost/other-bucket@admin:password');

-// After connect you can create an explicitly Model from a given connection
+// After connect you can create an explicitly Model from a given instance

 //Creating UserModel from ottoman1 const UserModel = ottoman1.model('User', { name: String });